 ECB: “Super Mario?
 Nah.
 Meet Doomsday Draghi!”

 The European Central Bank (ECB) made no changes to its policies, maintaining its current rates while its QE program was also untouched from its December parameters.

-ECB head honcho Mario Draghi grabbed the headlines though, when he all but announced more ECB easing down the road.
-Pointing to low oil prices and its possible “second-round effects” on the economy, Draghi stated that the ECB will likely review and possibly consider its stance next month.
+ECB head honcho Mario Draghi grabbed the headlines though when he all but announced more ECB easing down the road.
+Pointing to low oil prices and their possible “second-round effects” on the economy, Draghi stated that the ECB will likely review and possibly consider its stance next month.

 Euro bears took home the bacon that day with the euro recording sharp losses against its counterparts.
 Draghi’s speeches over the next couple of days also reinforced his dovish tone, as he repeated his hints that he and his buddies won’t hesitate to push the pedal to the metal to stimulate economic activity.